Rare Option: 1966 Chevrolet Corvair Monza Convertible – SOLD!

-October 5th Update – In a true sign word is getting around out about GuysWithRides.com, the seller of this very nicely optioned Corvair convertible commented below his car remains for sale.
+October 5, 2020 Update – In a true sign word is getting around out about GuysWithRides.com, the seller of this very nicely optioned Corvair convertible commented below that his car remains for sale.
 We confirmed Bob’s statement when we came across a fresh Craigslist ad for his Corvair with the same asking price of $15,000.

 While we take factory air conditioning for granted in modern cars, in the 1960s this feature remained a very expensive option.
 On convertible models the common belief was A/C was not needed in all but the hottest climates.
 An on the air-cooled Corvair, only about four percent of the 1966 cars featured the option.
 An even rarer option for ’66 Corvairs was front-seat headrests as they didn’t become mandatory until the following model year.
-Consequently, imagine our surprise when we came across this Ermine White over bright blue 1966 Corvair Convertible equipped with both options listed here on Craigslist in Ithaca, New York.
+Consequently, imagine our surprise when we came across this Ermine White over bright blue 1966 Corvair Convertible equipped with both options originally listed in October 2020 on Craigslist in Ithaca, New York.
 The private seller of this well-optioned example is currently asking $15,000 or best offer and a check of the Hagerty Insurance Online Valuation Tool confirms that falls between the #2 “Excellent” appraisal of $16,800 and the #3 “Good” estimate of $10,800.
 The Collector Car Market Review Online Tool provides a second data point indicating the private seller has his car priced $500 higher than the #1 “Excellent” appraisal of $14,500.
-If you are serious about becoming the next caretaker of this air-cooled classic, you can start the conversation be emailing the seller.
-When you connect, please remember to mention you saw his Corvair featured here on GuysWithRides.com

 The 1966 lineup remained essentially unchanged from 1965 with only a few key changes.
 Engineers changed the steering column to a two-piece design featuring a universal joint to lessen the danger of intrusion during a front-end collision (actually a mid-1965 running change).
 A plastic air dam was installed below the front valence panel to conceal the front suspension and underbody, and lessen crosswind sensitivity.
 In front, The “lock door” emblem (covering the lockset for the trunk lock) was changed from red to blue and featured a shorter bar.
 At the rear, new larger taillight lenses were used featuring a thin chrome ring around the center of the light.
 A small yet monumental change on air-conditioned cars was a new condenser mounted in front of the engine eliminating the previous unit mounted atop the engine.
 Not only did this improve heat exchange efficiency, it no longer required condensor removal for even the most basic engine service.
 The Corvair script nameplate was moved from atop the trunk lid to a position next to the driver’s side headlight bezel.